 Luke 4 begins with the story of Jesus' temptation.
 This narrative belongs with and concludes the identity stories of chapters 1-3.
 Luke 4 also provides us with a beginning point for Jesus' ministry.
 Jesus will serve in the power of the Spirit to fulfill Old Testament prophecy.
 His message will not be accepted by all.
 In fact, it will generally be rejected by the religious leaders of that day.
 What an interesting turn of events!

 Jesus teaches -- preaching good news, proclaiming freedom and sight, proclaiming the Lord's favor.
 He casts out evil spirits and heals the sick.
 He preaches because that is why he came: "I must preach the good news of the kingdom of God to the other towns as well; for I was sent for this purpose."

 If you were going to begin a new ministry, how would you begin?
 Would you go to already existing churches?
 Would you go to religious people or to non-religious people?
 What would you teach?
 What would you proclaim?
 Jesus' model of ministry breaks many of our preexisting molds and challenges many of our ideas.
-Jesus faces immediate persecution, yet is admired, accepted, and sought by the most unlikely.
-He refuses to "locate", answering the call to preach in every place possible.
+Jesus faces immediate persecution yet he is admired, accepted, and sought by the most unlikely of the society.
+He refuses to "locate," answering the call to preach in every place possible.

 What other dynamics can you identity in this narrative of the beginnings of Jesus' ministry?

 Heavenly Father, in our heart of hearts, we want to serve and minister and make a difference.
 We want to touch lives, but many times we do not know where to begin.
 We marvel at the example of Jesus, and want to know how to follow him more closely.
 Empower us afresh with your Spirit.
 In the name of Jesus, Amen.